reepay/reepay-android-checkout-sheet/README.md

-⚠️ This SDK is under development and not yet officially supported.

----

 # ReepayCheckoutSheet Android SDK Module

 CheckoutSheet is a prebuilt UI that contains the steps to pay in Reepay Checkout window - collecting payment details and confirming the payment.
 The checkout is placed into a sheet or a fullscreen cover that displays on top of your app's UI.